 Remind your Small Business Saturday patrons about the importance of shopping small.
 It has a great economic and community impact when consumers buy from entrepreneurs throughout the year.

 Don’t forget Cyber Monday, being held immediately after Small Business Saturday.
 If you have a website, make sure it’s updated and features any special deals you’re offering.
 Promote online sales heavily on social media and send out an email blast to your contact list.

-The National Day of Giving, also known as GivingTuesday, is being held on November 27th this year.
+The National Day of Giving, also known as GivingTuesday, is held the day after Cyber Monday.
 Use this as an opportunity to give back to your community.
 You can donate a portion of your sales to an organization in need or collect items like canned foods or clothing for a non-profit that needs support.

-Check out Marketing Calendar: When to Promote Your Business with 12 months of creative observations like “Drink Wine Day” and “The Great American Clean Up”.
+Check out our 2020 Marketing Calendar: When to Promote Your Business with 12 months of creative observations like “Drink Wine Day” and “The Great American Clean Up”.